 - Roll gently and place on baking sheet.
 (I left mine round, but you can flatten a bit or make into sub rolls if you’d like)

 - Brush with avocado oil and transfer to oven.
 Bake to golden brown and hollow when tapped - around 45 minutes depending on size.

 74 calories, 5 g fat, 2 g saturated fat, 2 g monounsaturated fat, 1 g polyunsaturated fat, 71 mg cholesterol, 5 g carbohydrate, 2 g NET carbs, 0 g sugar alcohols, 1 g sugar, 3 g fiber, 3 g protein, 197 mg potassium, 124 mg phosphorous, 133 mg sodium, 6 mg magnesium

 67 % FAT | 19 % PROTEIN | 14% CARBOHYDRATE

 While the Paleo diet has major advantages over the Standard American Diet, many people who “go Paleo” are still consuming high levels of carbs (like excess fruit or honey-sweetened treats) that can cause blood sugar imbalances, sluggish fat burning and insulin resistance over time.

-For dozens more low-carb, grain-free bread recipes, see Healing Gourmet’s newest recipe book, Better Breads… and learn why the bread you’re eating (including gluten free) could be ruining your health.
+For dozens more low-carb, grain-free bread recipes, see Healing Gourmet’s newest recipe book, Keto Breads… and learn why the bread you’re eating (including gluten free) could be ruining your health.